 Master’s Degree Starting Salary

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a master’s degree in rehabilitation have a median salary of $61,650 during the early years of their career.
+Data from the U.S. Department of Education shows that rehabilitation and therapeutic professions students who graduated in 2015-2017 with a master’s degree made a median starting salary of $61,650 per year.
 During this timeframe, most salaries fell between $48,025 (25th percentile) and $65,850 (75th percentile).

 Salaries According to BLS